Bad Things about Living in Portugal: It's not all Sunshine and Wine

 The lack of proper heating can be a problem during colder times.
 Exposure to cold temperatures for prolonged periods can lead to hypothermia, which can affect people's life, especially among older adults and children.
 It can also worsen respiratory things such as asthma or bronchitis.

-Living in a house without central heating or proper insulation can be challenging for people during winter.
+Living in Portugal in a house without central heating or proper insulation can be challenging for people during winter.
 Something that can make life easier is having things like portable heaters, electric blankets, or even wearing multiple layers of clothing indoors.

 Employment Market and Lack of Jobs